drblue9001/blockchain-backpack/website/part2.md

 Extension and Blockchain Item Modification
 ------------------------------------------

 In the previous part, we described why we should move parts of Valve's item system onto the blockchain and built an interface for the basics of handling items.
-In part 2, we're going to build the interfaces that would allow Valve to deploy code to modify items.
+In Part 2, we're going to build the interfaces that would allow Valve to deploy code to modify items.

 ### More Things to Do!